-In selecting candidates for appointment by the Medical Radiation Practice Board of Australia to a list of persons approved to be appointed as panel members, the criteria listed below will be taken into account:
+In selecting candidates for appointment by the Board to the list of approved persons the selection criteria listed below may be taken into account:

-- 1. a demonstrated high level of performance in a relevant field including, if applicable, in the relevant health profession.
-Demonstrated leadership, teamwork and/or management skills would be beneficial, and previous board, tribunal, panel hearings, committees and/or senior management experience would be an advantage - 2. demonstrated integrity and a good reputation in the community is essential - capacity to demonstrate impartiality, open-mindedness, sound judgment, and fairness and a knowledge of, or an ability to acquire knowledge of, the rules of procedural fairness and natural justice - 4. appreciation of the need for quality and consistency in decision-making - 5. a clear understanding of the objectives, roles, duties and obligations of members of hearing panel lists - capacity to develop sound knowledge and understanding of legislation relevant to the National Board including the Health Practitioner Regulation National Law, as in force in each state and territory - 7. an appreciation of appropriate standards of professional care and the role of health practitioner registration boards in protecting the public - 8. an understanding of the health sector, broader health issues and how these relate to the health profession regulated by the National Board - 9. interpersonal and communication skills including: - a. oral and written communication skills and effective interviewing and listening skills of a high order - b. highly developed analytical skills - c. ability to prepare high quality written decisions - d. ability to show respect, tact and empathy when dealing with the various people and issues involved in a panel hearing - e. ability to work effectively as a member of a multidisciplinary team - 10. to the extent practicable, registered health practitioner applicants should not have their principal place of practice in a co-regulatory jurisdiction, or otherwise be individuals who live in a co-regulatory jurisdiction (ie. in NSW) (Section 183 of the National Law).
+- 1. a demonstrated high level of performance in a relevant field including, if applicable, in the relevant health profession community.
+Demonstrated leadership, teamwork and/or management skills would be beneficial, and previous board, tribunal, panel hearings, committees and/or senior management experience would be an advantage - 2. demonstrated integrity and a good reputation in the community is essential - 3. capacity to demonstrate impartiality, open-mindedness, sound judgment, and fairness and a knowledge of, or an ability to acquire knowledge of, the rules of procedural fairness and natural justice - 4. appreciation of the need for quality and consistency in decision-making - 5. a clear understanding of the objectives, roles, duties and obligations of members of hearing panels or committees. - capacity to develop sound knowledge and understanding of legislation relevant to the National Board including the Health Practitioner Regulation National Law, as in force in each state and territory - 7. an appreciation of appropriate standards of professional care and the role of health practitioner registration boards in protecting the public - 8. an understanding of the health sector, broader health issues and how these relate to the health profession regulated by the National Board - 9. interpersonal and communication skills including: - a. oral and written communication skills and effective interviewing and listening skills of a high order - b. highly developed analytical skills - c. ability to prepare high quality written decisions - d. ability to show respect, tact and empathy when dealing with the various people and issues involved in a panel hearing - e. ability to work effectively as a member of a multidisciplinary team

-A health practitioner must be a registered health medical radiation practitioner with a minimum of three years current and recent experience, having no relevant conditions on their registration, and of good standing in the health profession for which the National Board is established.
+A health practitioner must be a practising experienced registered health practitioner with current and recent practice experience of good standing in the health profession for which the National Board is established.